 The situation of the COVID-19 pandemic is volatile.
 Suspension of in-person classes and activities can be in force at short notice.
-We need to be ready for conducting teaching and learning in both online and in-person modes, and most importantly we need to help students adapt to the new normal.
+We need to be ready for conducting teaching and learning and support our students in both online and in-person modes, and most importantly we need to help students adapt to the new normal.